Eddingtone History, Family Crest & Coats of Arms

 Another 28 words (2 lines of text) are included under the topic Early Eddingtone Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Eddingtone family to Ireland
+Migration of the Eddingtone family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Eddingtone or a variant listed above: Robert Eddington who settled in Virginia in 1685; John Edlington settled in Philadelphia in 1813; John Edington settled in Jamaica in 1684.